rickellis/Arch-Linux-Install-Guide/README.md

 ## Update mkinitcpio

-Since we're using disk encryption we need to make sure that it gets initialized by the kernel so we can decrypt our drive prior to booting.
+Since we're using disk encryption we need to make sure that the LUKS module gets initialized by the kernel so we can decrypt our drive prior to booting.
 We also need to make sure that the keyboard is available for use prior to initializing the filesystem, otherwise we will have no input device to type in our password.

 Edit the following config file: